Efimish/efimish.github.io/src/content/posts/how-i-made-this-website.md

 their Sitemap and RSS plugins.

 ## Content

+I like writing in [Markdown](/posts/markdown-and-its-feautres) and I think it's perfect for articles.

 Astro's content collections provide a nice way to manage markdown files and validate their frontmatter.